d-rec/drec-origin/docs/usage-guide/troubleshooting-FAQ.md

 ### Certificate Generation

 1. **What are the date requirements for certificate generation?**
-   - Your meter readings must fall completely within your reservation period:
+   - Certificate generation requires meter readings to be within the specified reservation period
+   - Date validation rules:
-     - The meter read start date must be equal to or after your reservation start date
+     - Meter reading start date must be on or after the reservation start date
-     - The meter read end date must be equal to or before your reservation end date
+     - Meter reading end date must be on or before the reservation end date
-   - Example:
+   - Example scenarios:
-     - If your reservation is from Jan 1 to Jan 31
+     - Reservation period: January 1 to January 31
-     - Valid meter readings would be:
+     - Valid meter readings:
-       - Jan 1 to Jan 31 (exact match)
+       - January 1 to January 31 (period matches reservation)
-       - Jan 5 to Jan 25 (within period)
+       - January 5 to January 25 (period within reservation)
-     - Invalid meter readings would be:
+     - Invalid meter readings:
-       - Dec 30 to Jan 15 (starts before reservation)
+       - December 30 to January 15 (period starts before reservation)
-       - Jan 15 to Feb 1 (ends after reservation)
+       - January 15 to February 1 (period ends after reservation)

-2. **How do I check if my dates are valid?**
-   - Go to your reservation details
-   - Note your reservation start and end dates
-   - Compare these with your meter reading dates
-   - Ensure all meter readings fall within this window

 ## Getting Help